 Medicine given before and during surgery to make you sleepy may cause urinary retention right after surgery.
 Procedures such as hip replacement, spine surgery, rectal surgery, surgery for women’s pelvic issues, and surgery to remove hemorrhoids can cause the problem afterward.

 The signs can vary.
 Some people with the chronic form have a hard time starting the flow of urine.
 Some have a weak flow once they start.
 Others may feel the need to go but can’t start.
 Others have to go a lot, while others still feel the need to go right after going.
 You may “leak” urine when you aren’t going because the bladder is full.

-With the acute form, you are all of a sudden not able to go at all.
+With the acute form, you’re all of a sudden not able to go at all, or only able to go very small amounts.
 This occurs even though you have a full bladder.
-See a doctor right away if this happens to you.
+See a healthcare provider right away if this happens to you.

 Diagnosis and Tests